scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-arraybuilder.md

    1. Assume that the new field or fields have simply been missing up to this point, and that any now-unspecified fields are also missing.
    2. Assume that a different set of fields means a different type and make a union.

-By default, [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) follows policy (1), but it can be made to follow policy (2) if the names of the records are different.
+By default, {class}`ak.ArrayBuilder` follows policy (1), but it can be made to follow policy (2) if the names of the records are different.

 ```{code-cell}
 policy1 = ak.ArrayBuilder()